The Boyer School is pleased to be able to offer the following scholarship opportunities.

 For Fall 2021, we are proud to announce that we will offer five four-year $5,000 STEP Science Scholarships for incoming SVC freshmen majoring in biochemistry, data science or minoring in biotechnology.
-The scholarships will be in addition to Saint Vincent’s generous scholarship awards, which range up to $27,000 per year depending on academic record and test scores.
+The scholarships will be in addition to Saint Vincent’s merit- and need-based aid scholarship awards.
 Scholarship selection will be based on scholastic performance and an essay, as described below.
 Financial need will also be taken into account, so you must fill out the Free Application for Federal Student Aid (FAFSA) to be considered.

 Students must participate for the first two years in the Collaborative Learning Program (CLP), aimed at providing students with supplemental instruction in the rigorous courses of their major.